 Error mitigation on IBMQ backends with Qiskit#

-This tutorial shows an example of how to mitigate noise on IBMQ backends, broken down in the following steps.
+This tutorial shows an example of how to mitigate noise on IBMQ backends.

 Settings#